rails/jbuilder/README.md

 json.comments @post.comments, partial: 'comment/comment', as: :comment
 ```

-You can explicitly make Jbuilder object return null if you want:
+You can explicitly make Jstreamer object return null if you want:

 ``` ruby
 json.extract! @post, :id, :title, :content, :published_at